 The holiness of God is a consuming fire; no sinner can endure God’s holiness.
-Therefore, we need to be made righteous or holy before we could begin to enjoy intimacy or loving relationship with the holy God.
+Therefore, we need to be made righteous or holy before we can begin to enjoy intimacy or a loving relationship with the holy God.

-Because the ultimate goal of Christ’s death was to restore us into intimacy or loving relationship with God, therefore, the Lord Jesus did not just remove, bear or carry away our sins on the cross; He also bestowed on us His own righteousness as a gift.
+Because the ultimate goal of Christ’s death was to restore us into intimacy or loving relationship with God, therefore, the Lord Jesus did not just remove, bear, or carry away our sins on the cross; He also bestowed on us His righteousness as a gift.

 Paul testifies, “For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him.”
 (2 Cor.
 5:21 NKJV).

 Although the Lord Jesus as the Lamb of God has been offered on the cross as a perfect propitiation for the sins of the whole world, not everyone in the world is enjoying a loving relationship or intimacy with God.
 Why?